MaxLeap/Docs/en/Java/Guide/CloudCode.md

 ```shell
 lcc log -n 100
 ```
-Or you can check all logs of this app by entering Management Console －> Dev Center －> Cloud Code. img
+Or you can check all logs of this app by entering Management Console －> Dev Center －> CloudCode. img

-## LCC － Cloud Code Command Line Tool
+## LCC － CloudCode Command Line Tool
-LCC command line tool is designed for the upload, deployment, undeployment and version management of Cloud Code project.
-You can upload the package generated from Maven to LeapCloud with it and the package will be produced into Docker Image in cloud.
+LCC command line tool is designed for the upload, deployment, undeployment and version management of CloudCode project.
+You can upload the package generated from Maven to Leap Cloud with it and the package will be produced into Docker Image in cloud.
 As for the deployment, it is about activating the Image with Docker Container.
-Each version of Cloud Code uploaded to cloud will be saved, you can uninstall any version of Cloud Code and then deploy another one.
+Each version of CloudCode uploaded to cloud will be saved, you can uninstall any version of CloudCode and then deploy another one.

 ###Login:
 ```shell
 lcc login <username>
 ```
-`<username>` is the account name of LeapCloud Management Console, please enter password then according to the tip.
+`<username>` is the account name of Leap Cloud Management Console, please enter password then according to the tip.
 ###Show All Apps：
 ```shell
 lcc apps